Owners, managers and tenants of commercial premises and industrial property have a huge responsibility to look after the asset.

 An Access Audit on your commercial property is carried out to ensure that the building meets the accessibility needs of your staff, clients or site visitors.

 The Equality Act of 2010 came into force as a replacement for the Disability Discrimination Acts of 1995 and 2005.
-The new Act covers a wide range of issues to protect people from discrimination including transport to workplace issues.
+The new Act covers a wide range of issues to protect people from discrimination, including transport to workplace issues.

-If a disabled person is unable to gain access the premises because suitable access provisions have not been put in place, this could be deemed discriminatory.
+If a disabled person is unable to gain access to the premises because suitable access provisions have not been put in place, this could be deemed discriminatory.

 An Access Audit is an in-depth report that details all aspects of the building in order to identify any physical impairments that would prevent a disabled person from gaining full entry.